"The President can make you a General, but only Communications can make you a Commander ."

 Field Operations Guides (NIFOG & AUXFOG)

-COMT (Communications Technician) is another ICS position that may be of interest to volunteer amateur radio emergency coordinators.
-Much of the material in the COMT Pre-Study Guide should be familiar to experienced hams.
+COMT (Communications Technician) is an ICS position that may be of interest to volunteer amateur radio operators with advanced technical knowledge and experience.
+Much of the material in the COMT Pre-Study Guide should be familiar to experienced hams with General or Extra class licenses.

 Military Auxiliary Radio System (MARS):